kokoro-aya/NekoBinator/Readme.md

 # NekoBinator

+> The project is under revision, it might be dropped or totally rewritten in the Future.
+Also, codes in the repo need to be cleaned

 A simple parser combinator written in Kotlin.

 An attempt to implement parser combinator from scratch after having read the "十分钟魔法练习".